On a Class of Constrained Synchronization Problems in NP: Introduction

-A deterministic semi-automaton is synchronizing if it admits a reset word, i.e., a word which leads to some definite state, regardless of the starting state.
-This notion has a wide range of applications, from software testing, circuit synthesis, communication engineering and the like, see \cite{Vol2008,San2005}.
-The famous \v{C}ern\'y conjecture \cite{Cer64} states that a minimal synchronizing word has at most quadratic length.
-We refer to the mentioned survey articles for details.
-Due to its importance, the notion of synchronization has undergone a range of generalizations and variations for other automata models.
-It was noted in \cite{Martyugin12} that in some generalizations only certain paths, or input words, are allowed (namely those for which the input automaton is defined).
-In \cite{Gusev:2012} the notion of constraint synchronization was introduced in connection with a reduction procedure for synchronizing automata.
-The paper \cite{DBLP:conf/mfcs/FernauGHHVW19} introduced the computational problem of constraint synchronization.
-In this problem, we search for a synchronizing word coming from some specific subset of allowed input sequences.
-For further motivation and applications we refer to the aforementioned paper~\cite{DBLP:conf/mfcs/FernauGHHVW19}.
 Let us mention that restricting the solution space by a regular language has also been applied in other areas, for example to topological sorting~\cite{DBLP:conf/icalp/AmarilliP18}, solving word equations~\cite{DBLP:journals/iandc/DiekertGH05,Diekert98TR}, constraint programming~\cite{DBLP:conf/cp/Pesant04}, or shortest path problems~\cite{DBLP:journals/ipl/Romeuf88}.
 In~\cite{DBLP:conf/mfcs/FernauGHHVW19} it was shown that the smallest partial constraint automaton for which the problem becomes $\PSPACE$-complete has two states and a ternary alphabet.
 Also, the smallest constraint automaton for which the problem is $\NP$-complete needs three states and a binary alphabet.
-A complete classification of the complexity landscape for constraint automata with two states and a binary or ternary alphabet was given in this previous work.
+A complete classification of the complexity landscape for constraint automata with two states and a binary or ternary alphabet was given in~\cite{DBLP:conf/mfcs/FernauGHHVW19}.
 In~\cite{DBLP:journals/corr/abs-2005-05907} the result for two-state automata was generalized to arbitrary alphabets, and a complexity classification for special three-state constraint automata over a binary alphabet was given.
-As shown in~\cite{DBLP:journals/corr/abs-2005-04042}, for regular commutative constraint languages, we only find constraint problems that are $\NP$-complete, $\PSPACE$-complete, or solvable in polynomial time.
-In all the mentioned work~\cite{DBLP:conf/mfcs/FernauGHHVW19,DBLP:journals/corr/abs-2005-04042,DBLP:journals/corr/abs-2005-05907}, it was noted that the constraint automata for which the corresponding constraint synchronization problem is $\NP$-complete admit a special form, which we generalize in this work.
+As shown in~\cite{DBLP:journals/corr/abs-2005-04042}, for regular commutative constraint languages we only find constrained problems that are $\NP$-complete, $\PSPACE$-complete, or solvable in polynomial time.
+In all the mentioned work~\cite{DBLP:conf/mfcs/FernauGHHVW19,DBLP:journals/corr/abs-2005-04042,DBLP:journals/corr/abs-2005-05907}, it was noted that the constraint automata for which the corresponding constrained synchronization problem is $\NP$-complete admit a special form, which we generalize in this work.